Draft kit | Sleepers | Deep sleepers | Busts | Bargains | Strategies

 Matt Ryan, QB, Falcons: Quietly, Ryan was one of the top quarterbacks in fantasy football in the second half of last season.
 With a core of weapons in the pass attack that includes Roddy White, Julio Jones, Harry Douglas and Tony Gonzalez, he could improve on the career totals he recorded in 2011.
 So if you wait on a signal-caller until the middle to late rounds, I'd target Ryan.

 Ryan Mathews, RB, Chargers: The Chargers appear content with using Mathews in a featured role, so he'll be in a position to post the best fantasy totals of his career.
 He showed flashes of major potential in his second season, posting 50 catches and more than 1,500 scrimmage yards.
-If he can avoid injuries, which has been an issue, Mathews should be a monster.
+He could miss a few games with a broken clavicle, though, so monitor his status.

 Trent Richardson, RB, Browns: A prominent member of my fantasy man-crush list, Richardson is in a terrific situation to produce at a high level in his rookie season.
 Browns coach Pat Shurmur will utilize the former Alabama star as his featured back, so he won't be coming off the field very often.
-I can see Richardson posting 1,500-plus scrimmage yards in a best-case scenario.
+Keep in mind, though, that he is coming off a recent knee scope.

 DeMarco Murray, RB, Cowboys: Murray was an absolute fantasy machine in the absence of Felix Jones last season, and there's no reason to believe he won't be prominent for coach Jason Garrett in his sophomore NFL season.
 Assuming he can avoid the trainer's room, Murray should emerge into a top-10 fantasy option at the running back position this season.